We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Jump to Our Top Picks

 We researched over 20 dehumidifiers for whole-house use, assessing quality, operating capacity, and cost-effectiveness.
-While we took brand reputation into account, particularly for industry leaders such as AprilAire and Honeywell, we also explored newer brands that offered competitive pricing and strong buyer reviews.
-We were looking for models that were quiet, energy efficient, and required minimal maintenance.
+While we took brand reputation into account, particularly for industry leaders such as Santa Fe, AprilAire and Honeywell, we also explored newer brands that offered competitive pricing and strong buyer reviews.
+We brought in 5 models for testing based on their reputations for low noise, minimal maintenance, and impressive energy efficiency.
+To test them, we set them up in a basement with an average relative humidity of 65 to 70 percent and allowed each one to operate for 3 days.
+We used a digital temperature and humidity sensor to monitor conditions throughout the test.
+Finally, we recorded our observations on a scoring rubric to determine the winners and assign categories.

 What to Consider When Choosing a Whole-House Dehumidifier

-As a pricey investment, the best whole-house dehumidifiers shouldn’t be an off-the-cuff purchase.
+As a pricey investment, the best whole-house dehumidifiers shouldn’t be purchased on impulse.
 Below, learn about the factors and features to keep in mind while shopping for a unit.
-Whole-house dehumidifier pros and cons run the gamut–some relate to the type of unit while others are associated with the initial investment or operating costs.
-Still, the benefits of whole-house dehumidifier systems are substantial.
+Different types of whole-house dehumidifiers have varying pros and cons, some relating to the type, while others relate to the initial investment or operating costs.
+Regardless of the type you choose, the benefits of a whole-house dehumidifier system are substantial.

 Type

-There are two main categories of dehumidifiers: portable and ducted.
-Whole-house systems fall into the ducted category and connect to a home’s HVAC ducting.
-When the furnace or central air conditioning is running, moist air from the house is pulled through the return air vents and then through the connected dehumidifier, where the moisture is removed and the dry air is heated or cooled and dispersed throughout the house via vents.
+There are two main categories of dehumidifiers: portable and whole-house.
+Whole-house systems are usually (but not always) ducted, and connect to a home’s HVAC ducting.
+When the furnace or central air conditioning system is running, moist air from the house is pulled through the return air vents and then through the connected dehumidifier, where the moisture is removed.
+The dry air is then heated or cooled and dispersed throughout the house via vents.
+Some whole-house dehumidifiers are powerful enough to simply draw humidity from throughout the home.
+Portable generators are smaller and can be moved from room to room.
+These may have hoses to direct collected water to a drain or may include a tank to collect condensate that must be emptied.

-- Refrigerant dehumidifiers work by cycling hot, humid air over a cold surface, usually coils filled with liquid refrigerant.
+- Refrigerant dehumidifiers work by pulling in hot, humid air and cycling it over a cold surface, usually coils filled with liquid refrigerant.
 When the hot air passes through the coils, it forms condensation and drips into the collection tank or out of the drainage tube into a floor drain.
 This is the preferred type of moisture removal found in a whole-house dehumidifier system.

 - Desiccant dehumidifiers use chemicals that absorb moisture to pull water from the air as it cycles through the system.
 The water is collected in a tank or directed to a drain via a hose.